 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic Lumix G 25mm F1.7 ASPH weighs 125g, 2% (3g) lighter than the Olympus 30mm F3.5 Macro's weight of 128g.

 Lens Mounts

-Both Olympus 30mm F3.5 Macro and Panasonic Lumix G 25mm F1.7 ASPH has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Both the Olympus 30mm F3.5 Macro and the Panasonic Lumix G 25mm F1.7 ASPH has the same Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range